Our Recruitment Process

 You may wish to contact our IM Able diversity contacts to hear how they have been supported.

-Don’t worry, this is for reporting purposes only, we have a blind screening approach throughout our recruitment process which means your personal and academic information isn’t shared with any of our assessors at any stage.
+Don’t worry, this is for reporting purposes only, we have blind screening approach throughout our recruitment process which means your personal and academic information isn’t shared with any of our assessors at any stage.

 It’s important to us that everybody has an equal chance to succeed.
 The strengths approach explores what motivates and energises you, rather than placing too much emphasis on what experience you might have (as not everyone has legal experience).